oxygenxml/oxygen-git-client-addon/README.md

 **Result:** A **Git Staging** view will now be available in Oxygen.
 If it is not visible, go to **Window > Show View** and select **Get Staging**.
 This view acts as a basic Git client integrated directly in Oxygen, and it provides support for committing changes to a Git repository, comparing and merging changes, resolving conflicts, and other Git commands.

-## Offline Installation

-If you can't follow the previous procedure, for example because there is no internet access when using Oxygen XML Editor, you can manually install the add-on like this:
+If you can't follow the previous procedure, you can also install the add-on like this:
 1. Go to the [Releases page](https://github.com/oxygenxml/oxygen-git-plugin/releases/latest) and download `git.support-{version}-plugin.jar`
 2. Unzip it inside `{oXygenInstallDir}/plugins`.
 Make sure you don't create any any intermediate folders.
 After unzipping the archive, the file system should look like this: `{oXygenInstallDir}/plugins/git.support-x.y.z`, and inside this folder there should be a `plugin.xml`file.